 Ind AS 101 allows an entity to designate investments in equity instruments at FVOCI on the basis of the facts and circumstances at the date of transition to Ind AS.
-The Company and its associates has elected to apply this exemption for its investment in equity investments.
+The Company has elected to apply this exemption for its investment in equity investments.